olegsinavski/docker_mlgl/README.md

 ```

 Run `./sandbox.sh`.
 It should build a docker image with your project name and then drop you into a developer sandbox.

 The sandbox is running in docker and you always can exit and then ssh into it again.
 You can always rerun `./sandbox.sh` if you don't want to ssh.
 Its going to quickly rebuild it since docker caches build stages.
-There is a default `docker` user created during build and a `root` user.
-We recommend using `docker` for all user installations, such as venvs and conda.

 Your repo is available under `/src` director in the sandbox.
 Additionally, your home folder in the container is mapped to `~/.${project_name}_home` folder on your desktop.